aso-c/tuplecall/README.md

 # tuplecall
-Simple class for call a function with arguments, packaged in a tuple
+Simple class for call a function with arguments, packaged in a tuple.
+Usage:

+        simple<Type_List>::template Tuple<sizeof...(Type_List)>::caller(exec, items);

+It's slightly ugly, but it works.
+Sorry, this is a early release.

 This project is licensed under the terms of the MIT license.